He's Out There: Production

 On March 11, 2016, Screen Gems hired Dennis Iliadis to direct a horror thriller film He's Out There, from a script by Mike Scannell, which would be produced by Bryan Bertino and Adrienne Biddle of Unbroken Pictures.
 On June 22, 2016, Yvonne Strahovski was cast in the film to play a mother of two daughters who has to fight for her own and her daughters' life.

 Principal photography on the film began on July 29, 2016, in the Laurentides region of Montreal, Québec, Canada.

 Release

-Screen Gems initially had distribution rights to the film, but dropped the film and was later acquired by Vertical Entertainment.
+Screen Gems initially had distribution rights to the film, but dropped it, after which it was acquired by Vertical Entertainment.
 It was released on September 14, 2018.